We had a little bit of heartbreak here yesterday.

 In your processor, grind down the sugar to resemble castor sugar (Speed 8 for 10 seconds in a thermal cooker)

-Add in the baking powder and soda, cocoa, salt, psyllium, quinoa and flax and mix well (speed 6 for 10 seconds)
+Add in the baking powder and soda, cocoa, salt, psyllium, quinoa and flax and blitz until fine (speed 10 for 10 seconds)

-Add in the Nuttelex and nut butter substitute and pulse several times to combine.
+Add in the Nuttelex and seed butter and pulse several times to combine.

 Add in the egg replacer and pulse to combine, then scrape down sides and process until mix resembles wet sand (speed 5 for about 20 seconds).